Best broker for Italian investors

 Has Trade Republic introduced regime amministrato in Italy?

 Yes.
 Trade Republic has recently introduced regime amministrato for Italian clients, meaning it now acts as sostituto d’imposta and handles the 26% CGT withholding automatically.
 This is a significant change — it makes Trade Republic more competitive for Italian investors who want zero tax administration alongside free ETF PAC plans.
-Always verify the current status on Trade Republic’s official Italian website before opening an account, as the implementation details may continue to evolve.
+Always verify the current status on Trade Republic’s official Italian website before opening an account.

 Can Italian investors buy US ETFs like VOO or VTI?